mWater/offline-leaflet-map/README.md

 ============

 **offline-leaflet-map** makes it possible to save portions of leaflet maps and consult them offline.
-It uses either **IndexedDB** by default or Web SQL to store the images if you set the option.
+It uses either **IndexedDB** or **Web SQL** to store the images.

 ##OfflineLayer
 The OfflineLayer inherits the leaflet TileLayer.
+If no dbOption is specified, it will behave like a basic TileLayer.

 **Initialization:**

 It is initialized the same way, using url and options but it has extra options:

-* **onReady:** All IndexedDb operations are asynch, onReady will be called when the DB is ready and tile images can be retrieved.
+* **onReady:** All db operations are asynch, onReady will be called when the DB is ready and tile images can be retrieved.
+* **dbOption:** Can choose storage by setting to "WebSQL" or "IndexedDB".
+"None" or null will not use any DB.
-* onError(optional): Will be called if anything goes wrong with (errorType, errorData), more details in Errors section.
+* onError(optional): Will be called if anything goes wrong with (errorType, errorData, ...), more details in Errors section.
 * storeName(optional): If you ever need to change the default storeName: "OfflineLeafletTileImages".
-* useWebSQL(optional): Will use WebSQL instead of IndexedDB to store the images.

 **Methods:**

-* **saveTiles():**    saves all the tiles currently present in the screen
+* **saveTiles(zoomLevelLimit, onStarted, onSuccess, onError):** saves all the tiles currently present in the screen
                 + all tiles under these (bigger zoom)
-                + all tiles containing the tiles (smaller zoom) The idea is to make it possible to zoom in but also to locate your saved data from a lower zoom level when working offline.
+                + all tiles containing the tiles (smaller zoom) The idea is to make it possible to zoom in but also to locate your saved data from a lower zoom level when working offline. **zoomLevelLimit** will limit the zoom depth.

-* **calculateNbTiles():** An important function that will tell you how many tiles would be saved by a call to saveTiles.
+* **calculateNbTiles(zoomLevelLimit):** An important function that will tell you how many tiles would be saved by a call to saveTiles.
-                    Make sure to call this function and limit any call to saveTiles() if you want to avoid saving millions of tiles.
+                    Make sure to call this function and limit any call to saveTiles() if you want to avoid saving millions of tiles. **zoomLevelLimit** will limit the zoom depth.

-* **isBusy():**   It is currently not possible to call saveTiles if OfflineLayer is busy saving tiles.
-Look at the events to know when saveTiles is done.
+* **isBusy():**   It is currently not possible to call saveTiles or clearTiles if OfflineLayer is busy saving tiles.

 * **cancel():**   This will skip the saving for all the files currently in the queue.
 You still have to wait for it to be done before calling saveTiles again.